Euler systems and relative Satake isomorphism: Introduction

 \subsection{Acknowledgments}

-It is clear that most of this paper is built on the fundamental works of Yiannis Sakellaridis, and we would like to thank him in particular for some very insightful conversations.
+It is clear that most of this paper is built on the fundamental works of Yiannis Sakellaridis.
+We would like to thank him for insightful conversations and for pointing out a major gap in an earlier version of the paper.

-We would also like to thank David Ben-Zvi, Ashay Burungale, Christopher Skinner, Ye Tian and Wei Zhang for their interests and helpful discussions.
+We would also like to thank David Ben-Zvi, Ashay Burungale, David Loeffler, Christopher Skinner, Ye Tian and Wei Zhang for their interests and helpful discussions.

 The first and second named authors are supported by the National Key R$\&$D Program of China No. 2023YFA1009702 and the National Natural Science Foundation of China No. 12371012.
 The second named author is also supported by National Natural Science Foundation of Beijing, China No. 24A10020.